ausdigital/ausdigital-tap/docs/2.0/index.md

 between businesses.
 TAP is a secure, decentralised, peer to peer architecture where gateways are optional and minimally trusted.

 ## Goals

-The primary goal of the Transaction Access Point (TAP) 2.0 Specification is to TBA.
+The primary goal of the Transaction Access Point (TAP) 2.0 Specification is to provide a standard way for business systems to send and receive secure messages with the following characteristics:

+ * Support multiple gateway topologies (traditional EDI "4 corner" model, point-to-point and broker-based models, etc)
+ * Enforced carrier neutrality; sender encrypts, recipient decrypts, intermediaries only have access to payload cyphertext (protect against weak permieter-security on complex gateway topologies)
+ * Selectively transparent; enable 3rd information sharing protocols
+ * Sufficient envelope data to allows 3rd parties to verify message cleartext and be aware of appropriately linked data.

-The Transaction Access Point (TAP) 2.0 Specification defines TBA.
+The Transaction Access Point (TAP) 2.0 Specification defines:

+ * API for interacting with business message endpoints
+ * Generic envelope structure that supports any type of business message
+ * Allowable cryptographic techniques

 ## Status

 This spec is an early draft for consuiltation.

-This specification aims to support the Australian Digital Business Council [eInvoicing initiative](http://ausdigital.org), and is under active development at [https://github.com/ausdigital/ausdigital-tap](https://github.com/ausdigital/ausdigital-tap).
+This specification aims to support the Australian [eInvoicing initiative](http://ausdigital.org), and is under active development at [https://github.com/ausdigital/ausdigital-tap](https://github.com/ausdigital/ausdigital-tap).